AccountingSingaporeSingapore new GST regulations

-Over the past month, Singapore new GST regulations have been the hot topic among many international investors.
-Due to the multiple business advantages, many foreign investors have chosen to register Singapore companies for both onshore and offshore businesses.
-Highly urbanized with a robust economy, Singapore ranks in the world’s top five as a financial center where its free-market economy operates in an open and corruption-free environment with stable prices and high per-capita GDP.
+Over the past month, Singapore’s new GST regulations have been a hot topic among many international investors.
+Due to the multiple business advantages, many foreign investors have chosen to register company in Singapore for both onshore and offshore businesses.
+GST, an indirect tax, is imposed on the majority of goods and services intended for domestic consumption.
+Although consumers bear the cost, businesses selling these goods and services are responsible for remitting the collected GST to the government.
+Essentially, GST serves as a revenue source for the government, contributing to public funds through the taxation of various transactions in the marketplace.
+Highly urbanized with a robust economy, Singapore ranks in the world’s top five as a financial center.
+Its free-market economy operates in an open and corruption-free environment with stable prices and high per-capita GDP.

 Revised GST compliance measures effective 2021.